Lovekus969/-time-and-space-complexity/README.md

 Q2 What is Big O Notation?
 Big O describes the worst-case upper bound of the runtime growth as the input size increases.
 It abstracts away constants and less significant terms to focus on the most impactful factor.

+Q3 What is Omega (Ω) Notation?
+ It represents the lower bound (best-case scenario) of running time. which guarantees that the algorithm will at least take this much time, also showing the minimum runtime, regardless of the quality of the input.